andrew4779/Gallery/README.md

 ## Description

-PhotoBay is a personal gallery application where you can display your photos for others to see.
+This is a personal gallery application where you can display your photos for others to see.

 ## Dependency installation process